Hogatza River

-The Hogatza River is a 120 mi tributary of the Koyukuk River in the U.S. state of Alaska.
+The Hogatza River (Koyukon: Hʉgaadzaat No’; Iñupiaq: Kuuġuqpak or Haukaatchiatnaaq) is a 120 mi tributary of the Koyukuk River in the U.S. state of Alaska.
 Beginning in the Gates of the Arctic National Park and Preserve, it flows generally southwest to meet the larger river west of Hughes.
 The river's name is from the Koyukon language, but the meaning is uncertain.